crossplane/crossplane/docs/services/aws-services-guide.md

 ```

-These resources later will be used to create cloud-specitic MySQL resources.
+These resources later will be used to create cloud-specific MySQL resources.

 ### Set Up Crossplane